BROADSoftware/HADeploy/docsite/docs/installation.md

 * Your installation will not interfere with others users.

-One drawback is you will need to activate your virtual environnement on each login.
+One drawback is you will need to activate your virtual environment on each login.
 But you can automate this in your `~/.profile`.

 Of course, if you want to share a single installation of HADeploy amongst all users of your system, you must install it globally.